POLARIS EXHIBITION BOUTS AND SUPERFIGHTS

 Pulling guard must be initiated with contact first.

-Stalling and passivity are strongly discouraged and the judges should score appropriately, penalising any kind of stalling tactic that slows down the action.
+Stalling and passivity are strongly discouraged and the judges should score appropriately, penalising any kind of stalling tactic that slows down the action (for example, 50/50 without advancement, lapel guard used to slow down the action, etc)

 Injuries